BATH SPA UNIVERSITY

 Our sports and activity programme during the day and in the evening gives students’ opportunities to enjoy a variety of sports and activities and practice their English in mixed nationality groups.
 Our activity leaders are experienced in encouraging students to get involved and have fun.

-The “activity carousel” organises students into small multi-national groups who do some activities together during the course.
-The carousel helps students gain confidence and fluency with their English as well as encouraging them to interact with more students of different nationalities.
+For all “core activities” students are organised into small multi-national groups.
+These activities help students gain confidence and fluency with their English as well as encouraging them to interact with more students of different nationalities.
+Many of these activities are linked to the lessons and excursions on the programme using engaging creative material such as mobile apps, gadgets and Internet-based technology.

 Sports and Physical Activities